 We have different kinds of geyser blankets depending on what you are looking for.
-If your geyser is in the roof, a layer of 100mm think pink aerolite or isotherm is what we recommend.
+If your geyser is in the roof, a layer of 100mm think pink aerolite is what we recommend.

-For geysers that are outdoors or exposed to the elements, you need a geyser blanket with an outer layer of foil to protect the insulation, in these case’s we suggest a sisalation or alububble geyser blanket with your choice of either aerolite or isotherm on the interior.
+For geysers that are outdoors or exposed to the elements, you need a geyser blanket with an outer layer of foil to protect the insulation, in these case’s we suggest a sisalation or alububble geyser blanket with aerolite on the interior.

 What is the price of a geyser blanket?

 The price of geyser blankets will vary depending on what type of geyser blanket you are looking for.
-We do many kinds of geyser blankets depending on your price range, thickness of the material and what product you are looking for.
+We do many kinds of geyser blankets depending on your price range, the thickness of the material, and what product you are looking for.